• Skip to primary navigation

 • Gently mix with your fingers to form a dough, it will be sticky at that stage.

-• Transfer the dough on a lightly floured surface and knead it for 4-5 minutes or until it doesn't stick to your hands anymore.
+• Transfer the dough to a lightly floured surface and knead it for 4-5 minutes or until it doesn't stick to your hands anymore.
 You can use a bit of extra flour if needed.
 It should feel soft and elastic at that stage.

 • Turn the dough into a ball and return it to the bowl.
 Cover with a cling film or clean kitchen cloth and let it rise for an hour until it doubles the size up.